-Table 6A-D. This table displays the modified Rescorla-Wagner model’s predictions of the causal ratings for objects A and B before the backwards-blocking event, after the AB+ event, and then after the A+ event.
+Table 6A-D. This table displays the modified Rescorla-Wagner model’s predictions of the causal ratings for objects A and B before the BB event, after the AB+ event, and then after the A+ event.
 The ratings in each cell can be thought to represent confidence that a particular object is a cause.
 Thus, a rating of 0 indicates absolute certainty that a particular object is not a cause, a 50% indicates uncertainty about a particular object’s causal status, and a rating of 100% indicates absolute certainty about the object’s causal status.

-As can be seen in Table 3 above, the modified RW model, like the traditional model, predicts that all three models make different predictions about how participants should rate across the pre-, mid-, post-rating phases.
+As can be seen in Table 6 above, the modified RW model, like the traditional model, predicts that ratings of the four objects and test events should remain unchanged between the pre- and mid-rating phases.
+The reason for this prediction is identical to that listed for the traditional RW model.
+That is, because ΣVA+B equals λ, the associative weights for A and B should remain unchanged between the pre- and post-rating phases.
+However, unlike the Bayesian or the RW models, the modified RW model predicts that the ratings of the causally redundant objects in Experiments 2-4.
+In Experiment 5, the model predicts that the ratings of the B+ and B- test events should undergo a drop and increase, respectively., whereas and test events should drop between the mid- and post-rating phases.
+As should be clear from the foregoing discussion, all three models make different qualitative predictions about how participants should rate the causally redundant cues across the pre-, mid-, and post-rating phases across the four experiments.

 Discussion